buildbuddy-io/buildbuddy/docs/enterprise-api.md

   // URL of the repo the workflow is running for
   // Ex. "https://github.com/some-user/acme"
   string repo_url = 1;
-  // Reference for where the workflow should be run (currently only branch names
+  // Git refs at which the workflow should be run (at least one of `branch` or
-  // are supported) Ex. "cool-feature" or "main" string ref = 2;
+  // `commit_sha` must be set).
+If only `branch` is set, will run from the tip
+  // of the branch.
+If only `commit_sha` is set, reporting will not contain the
+  // branch name.
+  string branch = 8;
+  string commit_sha = 9;

   // OPTIONAL FIELDS